toptechtips/toptechtips.github.io/_posts/2023-07-02-ansible-async-parallel.md

 It's important to note that Ansible will **fire-and-forget** your task meaning if you don't have any synchronous task after, The playbook will exit (more on this in Example 1).

 ![async](/img/ansible-parallel/fast-async.png)
- talk about experiments with changed, and finished -> task is considered complete even with changed - https://stackoverflow.com/questions/49033727/ansible-async-module-with-poll-0-doesnt-finish-the-task

 <br/>